-Potty training, whether you have a new puppy or an adult dog, can be a messy, unsanitary, and frustrating enterprise for dogs and their people.
-But the vast majority of dogs can effectively be taught appropriate elimination behaviors, with a little consistency and patience.
+Potty training dogs, whether you have a new puppy or an adult dog, can be a messy, unsanitary and frustrating enterprise for dogs and their people.
+But potty training dogs is almost always possible — the vast majority of dogs can effectively be taught appropriate elimination behaviors, with a little consistency and patience.

-However, your dog may be having a medical issue if she seems to “leak” in her sleep; she consistently has accidents with loose stool in the house; her urine is especially dark, strong-smelling, or more frequent; or if she has always been reliably trained and suddenly begins having accidents in the house.
+However, your dog may have a medical issue if she seems to “leak” in her sleep; she consistently has accidents with loose stool in the house; her urine is especially dark, strong-smelling or more frequent; or if she has always been reliably trained and suddenly begins having accidents in the house.
 If your dog is having any of these issues, you should talk to your vet.

 “She always seems to go the second I look away!”
 I usually recommend tethering dogs to you or a nearby solid piece of furniture (unless you have a giant breed, then you may need to drill in a tether point).
 You must be able to watch your dog at all times when you are home and she is out of her crate.
 If you are unable to supervise her, crate her!
 Once she is reliably eliminating outside, you can allow her longer periods of time without direct supervision.

-Most dogs can be taught to love spending time relaxing in their crates, and it then becomes a wonderful training tool.
+Most dogs can be taught to love spending time relaxing in their crates, and crate training can be a wonderful thing when potty training dogs.
 Susan Garrett’s Crate Games DVD is a great resource.
 For some dogs, the crate is already a place where dogs potty, or it is a scary place: If so, you may want to consult with a trainer on alternative management options.

 While regular floor cleaners may mask the smell for us, the superkeen noses of dogs can detect residue from previous accidents, which becomes an olfactory cue to return to the scene of the crime and reoffend.
 A black light, used in a dark room, can give you a visual cue as to where further cleaning is needed -– place a towel over any places that fluoresce, so you can find the right spots to clean once the lights are back on.

-EVERY time your dog eliminates outside, give her a treat immediately.
+When potty training dogs, give your dog a treat immediately every time she eliminates outside.
 She should be on a leash, right next to you, and you should always have treats (something she really likes -– for your dog, a “treat” may even be the toss of a tennis ball).
 For maximum benefit, only provide this special treat when she potties outside.
 She will quickly learn that going outside pays off.
 If you want to take your dog for a walk, you can use a walk as a reward for appropriate elimination by saying, “Good girl!
 Let’s go walk!”

 If you catch your dog in the act, a quick “oops!” followed by scooping her up and taking her outside to finish is your best bet.
 If the accident already happened, clean it up, but don’t punish your dog.
-I know many dogs who have developed coprophagia (stool eating) as a result of being punished when accidents are found; now your dog still potties inside but the spots are harder to find and her kisses are, um, yucky.
+I know many dogs who have developed coprophagia (a dog eating poop!) as a result of being punished when accidents are found.
+Now your dog still potties inside but the spots are harder to find and her kisses are, um, yucky.